The Top SEO Consultants & Experts in Singapore

-Leonard is arguably one of the most ambitious SEO consultants in Singapore.
+Leonard is a trending SEO consultant in Singapore.
 He left formal employment at Yahoo in 2006 where he was earning a five-figure salary to set up PurpleClick Media.
-He has bagged several awards for his unique approach to SEO and digital marketing.
-This has allowed his agency to be one of the best in the Asia-Pacific region.
+He has won awards for his approach to SEO and digital marketing.
+This has allowed his agency to be one of those trending in the Asia-Pacific region.

 Jack Wong – Notion Age

-Jack Wong is one of the co-founders and managing director of Notion Age Pte Ltd. He has twenty years of experience in the digital marketing and creative industry with specialisation in SEO and SEM.
-He is also proficient in web design, email marketing, among other digital marketing solutions that help brands optimise their online presence.
+Jack Wong is one of the co-founders and managing director of Notion Age Pte Ltd. He has many years of experience in the digital marketing and creative industry with specialization in SEO and SEM.
+He also delivers web design, email marketing, among other digital marketing solutions that help brands optimize their online presence.

-Notion Age is a full-service digital marketing agency specialises in the following:
+Notion Age is a full-service digital marketing agency specializes in the following:

 - email marketing

 - interactive flash microsite development